 Early diagnosis and treatment can guide erupting teeth into a more favorable position, preserve space for permanent teeth, and reduce the likelihood of fracturing protruded front teeth.

-If early treatment is indicated, Dr. Race can guide the growth of the jaw and incoming permanent teeth.
+If early treatment is indicated, Dr. Race and Dr. Danielle can guide the growth of the jaw and incoming permanent teeth.
 Early treatment can also regulate the width of the upper and lower dental arches, gain space for permanent teeth, avoid the need for permanent tooth extractions, reduce the likelihood of impacted permanent teeth, correct thumb sucking, and eliminate abnormal swallowing or speech problems.
 In other words, early treatment can simplify later treatment, after all the permanent teeth erupt.

 View the video below for information on how to turn your child’s palatal spreading applicance.